- J.D. 1993, Cornell Law School

 I practice Na’am yoga, a meditative practice that focuses on breathing exercises to maintain inner balance, sharpness and compassion.
 I often teach my clients, who are sometimes stressed and anxious, to learn easy breathing exercises, which helps calm them and allows them to focus on what’s really important.

 At the initial consultation, I discuss with you strategic planning, including investigating and preserving hidden income and assets.
 I explain the legal process and what outcome you can reasonably expect if the matter is decided by the court.
 We discuss the pros and cons of going to trial, and whether settling the matter is in your best interest.
 While this may sound simple, there are many attorneys out there who fail to properly educate their client on reasonable solutions, and as a result, waste the client’s time and money.

 For example, one client had an extensive and valuable wine collection in her basement that her husband kept locked and she did not have the key.
 I explained to her that once the divorce action commenced, he would most likely remove the collection out of the house.
 In order to preserve the evidence, I set her up with a private investigator who took photos and videos of the entire collection.
 Sure enough, once the action commenced, the husband had a truck pull up to the house, and removed 90% of the collection.
 The case quickly settled after the husband lied under oath about the collection, and I showed him the evidence I had.

 I have learned matrimonial law at a very young age from the very best– my father, Elliot Samuelson, one of the most respected matrimonial attorneys in New York.
-After graduating from Cornell Law School, I immediately joined his practice.
-I am proud to be his partner and to continue in his path of providing clients with the attention they deserve and being a determined advocate for them and their children.
+After graduating from Cornell Law School in 1993, I immediately joined his practice.
+I am proud to continue in his path of providing clients with the attention they deserve and being a determined advocate for them and their children.